Lionel Messi: 2023–present: 8th Ballon d'Or, all-time assists record and MLS champion

-During the 2024 season, Messi broke the record for the most assists in a single MLS game with five assists, and broke the record for the most goal contributions in an MLS game with six, in a 6–2 win over the New York Red Bulls.
-On 2 October, Messi scored a brace in a 3–2 win over the Columbus Crew, clinching the Supporters' Shield, his 46th trophy.
-In the final game of the regular season on 19 October against the New England Revolution, Messi scored his first hat-trick for the club in a 6–2 victory.
-Inter Miami's victory over the Revolution also allowed the club to finish with 74 points throughout the regular season, a league record for MLS.
-He would finish the regular season with 20 goals and 16 assists in 19 matches.
-In doing so, he became Inter Miami's all-time top goalscorer.
-Miami made its first postseason appearance in the 2024 MLS Cup playoffs but were eliminated in the first round after losing two games against Atlanta United.
-Messi would have his first postseason goal in the third game, a 3–2 loss.
-He would be named the MLS Most Valuable Player following the conclusion of the regular season.
+During the 2024 season, Messi broke the record for the most assists in a single MLS game with five assists.
+On 2 October, he scored two goals in a 3–2 win over the Columbus Crew, clinching the Supporters' Shield award for Miami.
+In the final game of the season, Messi scored his first hat-trick for the club in a 6–2 victory.
+Miami finished the regular season with 74 points, an MLS league record, while Messi finished with 20 goals and 16 assists in 19 matches, becoming the all-time top goalscorer for the young team.
+Miami made their first postseason appearance in the 2024 MLS Cup playoffs but was eliminated in the first round.
+Messi was named the MLS Most Valuable Player for the season.